 OR allows for a multiple attribute selection.
 If the customer selected ‘small’ and ‘orange’, again we would see the same orange shirts with small available.
 However, when a customer then selected ‘red’ in addition to orange, both colors would display.

-To learn more about how to setup product Attributes, please see the documentation here: Managing Product Attributes.
+To learn more about how to set up product Attributes, see: Managing Product Attributes.

 Theme Compatibility ↑ Back to Top

-Each of the filters that we will walk you through below needs to be placed in your theme’s functions.php file.
-Every theme should have a functions.php file.
+Each filter we walk you through below needs to be placed in your theme’s functions.php file, which every theme should have.

 Containers to Update